Opiskull/Blog/content/about.md

 In this blog I write about all things that I work on and try out that have to do with Programming, IT and computers.

-I'm interested in the following programming languages: Javascript, Typescript, Golang and C#.
+I'm interested in the following programming languages: JavaScript, Typescript, Golang and C#.

 So have fun on my blog and I hope you find something interesting for you!